How to Share Data Products from Snowflake to Amazon S3

 If you’d rather skip the cloud‑infra gymnastics, there’s great news: Amplify Data is built for exactly this scenario.

-Amplify’s no‑code platform lets you securely expose curated Snowflake Data Products and have them delivered to destinations like S3, without writing COPY statements or wrestling with IAM policies.
+Amplify’s no‑code platform lets you securely expose curated Snowflake Data Products and have them delivered to destinations like S3, without writing COPY statements or wrestling with SQL.
 As a data provider, you can:

 • Configure filters, row‑column visibility, and file formats through a clean point‑and‑click UI